Nueces massacre: Background

 Germans immigrated to Texas as early as 1836.
 By 1860, the German population in Texas, predominantly first-generation immigrants, reached an approximate level of 20,000 across the entire state.
 They settled heavily in an area known as the Hill Country.
 The exact dimensions of Hill Country are not concrete.
 Germans settled so heavily in this area that the counties of Gillespie, Kerr, Kendall, Medina, and Bexar comprised a "German Belt".

 During the antebellum period, Germans displayed a complex set of opinions on slavery and secession.
-Several Germans enslaved people, and some eventually supported Texas's secession from the United States.
-Most Germans, however were apathetic to slavery.
-A vocal minority of Germans was actively antagonistic to the institution of slavery.
+Some Germans owned slaves and supported Texas's secession from the United States.
+Most Germans, however, were antipathetic to slavery.
+A vocal minority of Germans opposed slavery actively.
 These antagonistic Germans included liberal and republican-minded Germans known as Achtundvierziger or Forty-Eighters.
 Many Forty-Eighters remained loyal to the United States, and several opposed slavery.
 Most secessionist Anglo-Texans found this to be an affront to their insurrection against the United States.
 German opposition to slavery led to animosity between the two groups throughout the 1850s.
 Texas' secession from the United States in March 1861 and the start of the American Civil War on April 12, 1861, magnified these disputes.

 Upon the commencement of the war, Germans projected an outward appearance of passivity toward the conflict.
 Nevertheless, Confederate officials saw the German population as an internal threat.
 The most adamant supporters of the United States were Tejanos and the German Texans, both from Central Texas and the counties of the Texas Hill Country.
 They had some evidence for that suspicion.
-During the statewide vote on secession, German-heavy counties represented many of those, along with the abolitionist northeast part of the state, to garner a majority vote against secession.
-Several reports at the beginning of 1862 even alleged that German communities celebrated U.S. Army victories.
+During the statewide vote on secession, German-heavy counties represented many of those which garnered a majority vote against secession, along with the abolitionist northeast part of the state.
+Several reports at the beginning of 1862 alleged that German communities celebrated U.S. Army victories.
 The state government also feared German-run local militias.